 Students who have pursued non-USC graduate-level coursework beyond their BA degree may be eligible to transfer a maximum of 16 units; transfer units must be approved by the Registrar and individual courses approved by the Art History Department.
-Courses taken under the UCLA-USC Agreement are not subject to the rules governing transfer credit.
 Courses to be transferred must be equivalent in area and caliber to graduate seminars offered in Art History at USC.

-To request transfer credit, contact USC Registrar to request a "Graduate Credit Transfer Report" (GCTR), https://arr.usc.edu/students/degree-progress/graduate-transfer-credit/.
+To request transfer credit, contact USC Registrar to request a "Graduate Credit Transfer

+Report" (GCTR), https://arr.usc.edu/students/degree-progress/graduate-transfer-credit/.
 Official transcripts are required.
 After the Registrar has processed the Graduate Credit Transfer Report, the courses that are eligible for transfer credit will appear on the student's STARS report along with the number of USC-equivalent units for each course.